 Key considerations for businesses.

-Using a personal device, such as a personal non-work laptop, to carry out work-related activities is known as bringing your own device (BYOD).
+Using a personal device, such as a personal non-work laptop, to carry out work-related activities is known as bring your own device (BYOD).
 One of the reasons that a BYOD policy is so essential in the modern workplace is that employees bring their devices to your office whether you have the policy in place or not.
 In other words, your employees may be using their own laptops and smartphones with or without your permission.
 Around half of businesses (47%) say that staff in their organisation regularly do this.
 If you don’t have a policy in place, you’re just increasing security risks from them using insecure apps to transfer crucial data.

 We’ve put together guidance on creating an effective and secure BYOD approach: